jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/locations.md

 - **Status:**
   Whether each
   vulnerability has been
-  closed (remediated) or
+  Safe (remediated) or
-  remains open.
+  remains Vulnerable.
 - **Report date:**
   The dates when
   vulnerabilities were reported.